-This busy 6 month program has students working with both ferrous and non-ferrous metals to produce a number of artefacts.
+This busy 6 month program has students working with a variety of metals to produce a number of artefacts.

 The assessment program for this subject consists of practical activities, observations and associated theory tasks.

 Pre-Engineering is aimed at preparing you for any of the Certificate 1 in Engineering Courses offered by Registered Training Authorities and Traineeships/Apprenticeships in the Engineering area.
 This course of study can lead directly into the following careers: